ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/import_nastran.rst

 The available arguments are: ``file_path``, ``planar``, ``lightweight``, and ``decimate``.

-By enabling ``lightweight`` check box the user will import the STL as a lightweight object.
+By enabling ``lightweight`` check box the user imports the STL as a lightweight object.
 The ``decimate`` parameter indicates the percentage of triangles that have to be removed during simplification.
 A value of ``0.2`` means that 20% of the triangles is removed from the data read from the file before importing in AEDT.